 The Parties may amend this Addendum by providing ten (10) days prior written notice and by mutual written agreement.
 Should the Parties be unable to agree to any amendment, each of the Parties shall have the option of terminating this Addendum.

-Provider shall, to the fullest extent permitted by law, protect, defend, indemnify and hold harmless Business and his/her respective employees, directors, and agents ("Indemnitees") from and against any and all losses, costs, claims, penalties, fines, demands, liabilities, legal actions, judgments, and expenses of every kind (including reasonable attorneys fees, including at trial and on appeal) asserted or imposed against any Indemnitees arising out of the acts or omissions of Provider or any subcontractor of or consultant of Provider or any of Provider's employees, directors, or agents related to the performance or nonperformance of this Addendum
+Provider shall, to the fullest extent permitted by law, protect, defend, indemnify and hold harmless Business Associate and its his/her respective employees, directors, and agents ("Indemnitees") from and against any and all losses, costs, claims, penalties, fines, demands, liabilities, legal actions, judgments, and expenses of every kind (including reasonable attorneys fees, including at trial and on appeal) asserted or imposed against any Indemnitees arising out of the acts or omissions of Provider or any subcontractor of or consultant of Provider or any of Provider's employees, directors, or agents related to the performance or nonperformance of this Addendum

 6. NO THIRD PARTY BENEFICIARIES

 Nothing express or implied in this Addendum is intended to confer, nor shall anything herein confer, upon any person other than the Parties and the respective successors or permitted assigns of the Parties, any rights, remedies, obligations, or liabilities whatsoever.